christabor/flask_jsondash/docs/schemas.md

 **units**

-While you can just add options units to the `data` fields value, If you want to specify units separately for nicer styling, you can use `"units": "..."` and it will be styled nicely for you.
+While you can just add optional units within the `data` field value, If you want to specify units separately for nicer styling, you can use the `"units": "..."` field and it will be styled nicely for you (see below).

 ##### Examples